 The bureaus/review groups that will check a typical conversion project include:

 A checksheet is sent to the applicant when a reviewer needs additional information or a correction has to be made to the plans.
 When you have gathered the additional information or made the corrections, bring the plans/information to the Development Services Center.
 Reviewers will be notified that a checksheet response has been received and the review will continue.
 More information on checksheets.

 Status reports are available after your project has been assigned to reviewers.
 Status reports show all reviews and include the reviewer’s name and phone number.
 To obtain a status report, call (503) 823-7000 and select option four to have a status report faxed to you or call (503) 823-7357 to have one mailed to you.

-When the last technical review is approved, your permit will pre-issued.
+When the last technical review is approved, your permit will be pre-issued.
 You will be contacted when your permit is ready, and of your final fee total.
-Fees may be paid by cash, check, Visa or Mastercard.
+Fees may be paid by cash, check, Visa, MasterCard, American Express or Discover.

 If your permit is ready for issuance, you may pick up your permit between 8:00 am - 3:00 pm, Monday-Friday (8:00 AM to Noon on Thursdays) at Permitting Services, located on the 2nd floor of1900 SW 4th Avenue, Portland, OR.
 For more information call (503) 823-7357.

 The blue inspection card lists all the inspections you will likely need during your construction project, and what work needs to be done first.